Outdoor Winter Safety Tips Everyone Should Know

 Preparing for a recreational winter outing involves assessing your current knowledge, skills and ability, and understanding your limits.

-Winter conditions (like heavy snow and ice) can require extra preparation, as well as more experience, so when planning your winter exploration, always do the following:
+Winter conditions, like heavy snow and ice, can require extra preparation (such as this Snow Safety webinar), as well as more experience, so when planning your winter exploration, always do the following:

 Taking the Essentials